hyperledger/fabric/docs/source/tutorial/commercial_paper.md

 commercial paper, hold it for a period of time, and then redeem it with MagnetoCorp for a small profit.

-You'll act as an developer, end user, and administrator, each in different organizations, performing the following steps designed to help you understand what it's like to collaborate as two different organizations working independently, but according to mutually agreed rules in a Hyperledger Fabric
+You'll act as a developer, end-user, and administrator, each in different organizations, performing the following steps designed to help you understand what it's like to collaborate as two different organizations working independently, but according to mutually agreed rules in a Hyperledger Fabric